DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/sortByGroupSummaryInfo/sortByGroupSummaryInfo.md

 ---

 To use these summary items for sorting groups, assign an array of objects to the **sortByGroupSummaryInfo** option.
 In each object of this array, specify the [summaryItem](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/sortByGroupSummaryInfo/summaryItem.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/sortByGroupSummaryInfo/#summaryItem') field.
 This field determines the summary item to be used for summary-based sorting.
 In the following code, three objects form the **sortByGroupSummaryInfo** array.
-In each object, the **summaryItem** option determines different summary items using different values.
+In each object, the **summaryItem** property determines different summary items using different values.

 ---
 #####jQuery